 A representative of the museum says Morgan was a “voracious collector… From the beginning, it was clear that Morgan’s collecting tastes could only be described as encyclopedic—what he amassed in such a short period encompassed virtually the full range of artistic and human achievement in Western civilization, from antiquity to modern times.”
 In the last two years of his life alone, the ailing Morgan invested over $60 million to round out his collection — the current equivalent of $900 million.

 There’s something quite romantic about the way the collection is presented today.
-At any given moment, you’ll see an otherwise ordinary looking note labelled, “Letter from a lovesick Alexander Hamilton” beneath the glow of the main rotunda’s domed ceiling, which was inspired by Raphael:
+At any given moment, you’ll see an otherwise ordinary looking note labelled, “Letter from a lovesick Alexander Hamilton” beneath the glow of the main rotunda’s domed ceiling, which was inspired by Raphael, or the scrawlings of composers like Mozart and Debussy.

 From the rotunda, which is truly the belly of the beast, the space branches out into three other rooms: Morgan’s study, his librarian’s office, and the main library, whose meticulously arranged manuscripts and books look nearly surreal due to their sheer mass…